-Executive Vice President of Portfolio Management, Bill Glaser, explains how Fisher Investments takes advantage of these regular leadership rotations.
+Executive Vice President of Portfolio Management and Co-Chief Investment Officer, Bill Glaser, explains how Fisher Investments takes advantage of these regular leadership rotations.
 Based on historical analysis of category leadership, Fisher Investments determines which countries, sectors and investment styles might perform best in the future given its economic forecast.Watch the Video

 Many investment managers and funds specialize in particular areas of the market.
 They might invest in only US stocks, high-yield bonds or even more specific areas of the market, like small-cap growth stocks.
 A snapshot of their performance at any given moment might seem impressive.
 But what happens when their narrowly focused investment strategy falls out of favor?

 Investment strategies can be broken into many different categories, such as: